-Cycling direction Cologne you will stay close to the Rhine in order to be in Cologne not too late in the afternoon and having some time to look around.
+Cycling in the direction of Cologne you will stay close to the Rhine in order to be in Cologne not too late in the afternoon and having some time to look around.
 Cologne is the oldest of the bigger German cities, founded by the Romans.
 It got its city rights already 50 years after Christ as a gift from the Roman empress Agrippa.
 Later Cologne became one the most important centers of the Holy Roman Empire.
 Landmark is of course the Cathedral right next to the railway station and the railway bridge over the Rhine.
 In 1248 they started with the construction of the cathedral and only finished it in 1880!
 The city was almost completely destroyed in the 1944-1945.
 The city hall however, dating from 1330, is beautifully restored.

 Today you cycle further along the Rhine to the former capital of West-Germany and birthplace of Beethoven Bonn.
-From Bonn you keep following the river and former border of the Roman Empire to mooring place Remagen.
-Remagen was once a Celtic settlement and after that a Roman fort.
+From Bonn you keep following the river and former border of the Roman Empire to mooring place Remagen once a Celtic settle-ment and after that a Roman fort.
 Remagen became world famous in the 2nd World War, thanks to the struggle for the “Bridge of Remagen” and the 60’s film of the same name.
 In March 1945 the Allies crossed the Rhine on the Ludendorff Bridge after the failure in Arnhem in September 1944.
 Today the Peace Museum is housed in the surviving piers.
 In the city centre you will find a pedestrian area with stylish shops, interesting cafes and traditional, cozy pubs.
-Narrow streets with ancient Roman names will take you from the old town to the Rhine promenade
+Narrow streets with ancient Roman names will take you from the old town to the Rhine promenade.

 During the final stage of you bike & barge cycling holiday you will realize for the last time the rich history of this majestic river.
 We visit the Andernach, once a Roman settlement.
 It is still a wonderful town with many historical sites.
 Shortly after Andernach we arrive in Koblenz.
-Its name comes from the Latin Confluentes, meaning the merging of two rivers (Rhine and Moselle).
+Its name comes from the Latin Confluentes, meaning the merging of two rivers (Rhine en Moselle).
 The statue of Emperor Wilhelm of Prussia on the merging point is impressive landmark.
 Koblenz is a city cozily rebuilt after the Second World War damages.